'Gibbon: Beyond the Trees' Now Available on Apple Arcade

 Gibbon: Beyond the Trees is the newest game available to play on Apple Arcade.
-This gaming service US$4.99/month and you can sign up in the App Store app by clicking on the Arcade tab down at the bottom.
+This gaming service costs US$4.99/month and you can sign up in the App Store app by clicking on the Arcade tab down at the bottom.

 Gibbon: Beyond the Trees